Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Applications to quantum topology

-\begin{remark} As a small caveat, we should mention that the statement that $\cat{C}(K,X_1\otimes\dots\otimes X_n \otimes \mathbb{F}^{\otimes g})$ carries an action of the handlebody group contains a small abuse of language and must be interpreted correctly: In the first place, the value of the calculus functor carries the handlebody group representation; it is then transferred to the morphism space $\cat{C}(K,X_1\otimes\dots\otimes X_n \otimes \mathbb{F}^{\otimes g})$ by means of \eqref{eqnformulaforcalc} after \emph{ordering} the boundary components.
-The action of the handlebody group will not necessarily preserve this ordering with the consequence that for instance an automorphism of the surface of genus two and two boundary components that `braids' the two components should be rather understood as an isomorphism $\cat{C}(K,X\otimes Y\otimes\mathbb{F}^{\otimes 2})\to\cat{C}(K,Y\otimes X\otimes\mathbb{F}^{\otimes 2})$ instead of an automorphism of $\cat{C}(K,X\otimes Y\otimes\mathbb{F}^{\otimes 2})$.
-The calculus functor does not have this problem (there the labels are really attached to the boundaries and never numbered).
+\begin{remark} As a small caveat, we should mention that the statement that $\cat{C}(K,X_1\otimes\dots\otimes X_n \otimes \mathbb{F}^{\otimes g})$ carries an action of the handlebody group contains a small abuse of language and must be interpreted correctly: In the first place, the value of the calculus functor carries the handlebody group representation.
+It is then transferred to the morphism space $\cat{C}(K,X_1\otimes\dots\otimes X_n \otimes \mathbb{F}^{\otimes g})$ by means of \eqref{eqnformulaforcalc} after \emph{ordering} the boundary components (this is the same choice discussed in Example~\ref{exenvelopeas}).
+When working with the calculus functor, we do not have to make this choice (there the labels are really attached to the boundaries and never numbered).
 We still use in Theorem~\ref{thmmainbalancedbraidedcalc2} the formulation through the morphism spaces and a numbering even if it contains this abuse of notation.
 This is in order to make contact to the literature where this abuse of notation seems to be standard (after all, it is not very problematic if one is aware of the subtlety). \end{remark}